 “Twitter employees love their teams.
 One of our biggest fears about social distancing was not being able to come together in the same way.
 But Slack has been fantastic.”

-Bringing the troops together: facilitating a fully virtual all-hands
+Bringing the troops together: facilitating a fully digital all-hands

 “In this regard, it was very transparent,” Christie says.
 “Everyone knew which questions were being asked and what we were answering.
 I think it’ll be hard for us to ever think about doing it a different way.”

-For organizations assembling their own virtual all-hands, Twitter has a few tips to share.
+For organizations assembling their own digital all-hands, Twitter has a few tips to share.

 Sustaining positive momentum: using Slack to keep teams coordinated and spirits high